 Luckily, there are some very good solutions.
 First of all, containers are almost a requirement for implementing microservices.
 Using VMs alone would be far too expensive and difficult to manage.
 Containers run on top of VMs and only include the software sitting on top of the operating system, so they’re smaller and can be deployed much more easily.

 Azure provides several alternatives for creating and managing containers.
 The simplest is Azure Container Instances.
 If you want to deploy a single container quickly, you only need to specify a few details like the number of cores and the amount of memory.
 Container Instances will take care of the rest and spin up a container for you in seconds.
 It’s a pretty limited solution, though.

 To implement microservices effectively, you need full container orchestration and scaling.
-Microsoft provides two alternative services for this: Azure Container Service and Azure Service Fabric.
+Microsoft provides two alternative services for this: Azure Kubernetes Service and Azure Service Fabric.

 Azure Service Fabric is Microsoft’s proprietary container orchestrator.
 It powers a wide variety of Microsoft services, including everything from Power BI to Cosmos DB.

 Azure Service Fabric is quite flexible.
 Considering that it has Azure in its name, you might think that it only runs on Azure, but surprisingly, you can also run it on-premises on both Windows and Linux, and you can even run it on other cloud platforms like AWS.
 You can develop microservices that run on Service Fabric using any code you like.
 And you can develop both stateless and stateful microservices.
 It also provides application management and lifecycle capabilities.
 You can use it to deploy, monitor, and upgrade your applications.